Sequoia Capital has quietly announced a leadership change-up, with partner Jim Goetz taking a step back

 Sheryl Sandberg joins the immigration ban statement canoe

-Famed venture firm Sequoia Capital has famously handled well its transitions from one powerful team of investors to the next.
-Founder Don Valentine handed the reins over to Doug Leone and Michael Moritz earlier than he might have, then continued attending partner meetings for another 10 years.
+Prominent venture firm Sequoia Capital has famously handled well its transitions from one powerful team of investors to the next.
+Founder Don Valentine handed the reins over to Doug Leone and Michael Moritz earlier than he might have planned, then continued attending partner meetings for another 10 years.
 (The partners say they were happy for his continued advice and guidance — not that they always agreed with him.)

 So goes another transition, say firm insiders, as longtime partner Jim Goetz dials back on some of his management responsibilities at the firm and leaves Sequoia’s U.S. operations in the hands of partner Roelof Botha.